PembrokeNS/sakusen/libsakusen/ide/msvc8/ReadmeVC8express_sakusen.txt

  - Attempted to make this compile with VC2005 Express.
-Since it is legal and a little less antiquated.
+Since it is free and a little less antiquated.
 I hope running it doesn't break John's laptop.
  - To make Windows programs compile with VC2005, you must:
  Step 1: Install Visual C++ Express.